Climate-based beet planting guide for Wetaskiwin, Alberta

 The most common problems here are not climatic ones.
 Gardeners usually lose ground through timing, uneven growth, or letting the crop move past its best stage.

 In Wetaskiwin, beets usually have a solid seasonal margin when planted around May 6.
-Season length is often limited by late spring and an early-closing fall window, especially for warm-season crops.
 The warmest garden spots are usually south-facing walls, raised beds, sheltered backyards, and urban heat pockets.
 Cooler spots like open windy yards, low frost pockets, and exposed sites that lose heat quickly tend to warm up later and usually provide less heat.
 For beets, warmer garden spots usually improve early growth and can make timing a little more forgiving.

 For a broader local overview, see the Wetaskiwin planting guide.
 You can also use the Growing Degree Day Planner to test planting dates and crop timing.